Sticktron/g0blin/README.md

 ## dropbear vs OpenSSH

 RC1 installed the dropbear SSH server by default.
-I would rather make SSH optional because some people may not need it or may forget to their passwords.
+I would rather make SSH optional because some people may not need it or may forget to change their passwords.

 RC2 uninstalls Dropbear for everyone.
 If you want to use ssh you can install OpenSSH from Cydia.